-This report summarizes the results of a selective RLS of 108 properties with architectural resources of historic age in Utah, Carbon, Duchesne, and Uintah Counties, Utah (Figure 1).
+This report summarizes the results of a selective RLS of 106 properties with architectural resources of historic age in Utah, Carbon, Duchesne, and Uintah Counties, Utah (Figure 1).
 The survey was done in support of the Project, which is examining the potential impacts of proposed routes for a railroad that may facilitate transportation of commodities out of the Uinta Basin.
 HDR requested that SWCA identify and evaluate properties with buildings and structures of historic age for their National Register of Historic Places (NRHP) eligibility in the survey area for all proposed routes.
+The total study area acreage and the acreage surveyed for each alignment is presented in Table 1.